Have you ever had an ear infection? If so, you’ll know the urgency of treating the pain and inflammation as quickly as possible.

 A note of caution on antibiotics

-The pain from ear infections and inflammation often start in the middle of the night when doctor’s surgeries and pharmacies are closed – and should you eventually obtain some antibiotics, you might be in for a disappointment.
-Recent research indicates they are no more effective than simply watching and waiting for the infection to pass.
+The pain from ear infection and inflammation often starts in the middle of the night, limiting conventional treatment options – and should you eventually obtain some antibiotics, you might be in for a disappointment.
+Recent research indicates they are no more effective than simply waiting for the infection to pass.

 Research: A safer and more effective alternative